robsingh/todo/README.md

 - Add the priority order of a task in the list.
 For example, 1 defines most important and 5 defines least important.
     * Added the functionality to add the priority order of the task.

-- Functionality of a reminder to notify what needs to be done before EOD. (very vague idea, still working on it)

 - Mark a task as completed.

 - Sort Tasks by Priority before Displaying.